Tiberiu97/Proiect-practic-Testare-manuala/README.md

 >* no detected major risk remained un-mitigated

->* exploratory regression testing must be performed on the Admin module, which includes the User manangement section
+>* exploratory regression testing must be performed on the My Info module, which includes the Immigrations section

 <h4>1.1.4 Test scope</h4>

 >* Tests in scope: All the feature of Admin module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing

->* Tests not in scope: performance testing, integrations of the dependents module with other modules
+>* Tests not in scope: performance testing, integrations of the immigrations module with other modules

 <h4>1.1.5 Risks detected</H4>